Unraveling Twisty Linear Polarization Morphologies in Black Hole Images: acknowledgement

 \section{acknowledgement}

 It is a great pleasure to thank Peter Galison and Michael Johnson for very fruitful conversations.
+We are very grateful to the referee for very constructive comments.
 Razieh Emami acknowledges the support by the Institute for Theory and Computation at the Center for Astrophysics as well as grant numbers 21-atp21-0077, NSF AST-1816420 and HST-GO-16173.001-A. We thank the supercomputer facility at Harvard University where most of the simulation work was done.
-GNW gratefully acknowledges support from the Institute for Advanced Study.
+GNW gratefully acknowledges support from the Taplin Fellowship.
 ARR and KC acknowledge support by the National Science Foundation under Grant No. OISE 1743747.
 RJA acknowledges the Future Faculty Leaders Postdoctoral Fellowship.
 This research was made possible through the support of grants from the Gordon and Betty Moore Foundation and the John Templeton Foundation.
 Dominic Chang acknowledges the support of the Black Hole Initiative at Harvard University, which is funded by grants from the John Templeton Foundation and the Gordon and Betty Moore Foundation to Harvard University.
+AC was supported by Hubble Fellowship grant HST-HF2-51431.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
+AC also gratefully acknowledges support from the Princeton Gravity Initiative.
 This work was also supported by the National Science Foundation grants AST 1935980 and AST 2034306 and the Gordon and Betty Moore Foundation (GBMF-5278).
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the Moore or Templeton Foundations.
 Freek Roelofs was supported by NSF grants AST-1935980 and AST-2034306.
-I. Mart\'i-Vidal acknowledges support from the GenT program of Generalitat Valenciana (CIDEGENT/2018/021) and MICINN Research Project PID2019-108995GB-C22.
+I. Mart\'i-Vidal acknowledges support from the GenT program of Generalitat Valenciana (CIDEGENT/2018/021), MICINN Research Project PID2019-108995GB-C22 and the Astrophysics and High Energy Physics Programme by MCIN, with funding from European Union NextGenerationEU (PRTR-C17I1) and the Generalitat Valenciana through grant ASFAE/2022/018..

 \textit{Software:} matplotlib \citep{2007CSE.....9...90H}, numpy \citep{2011CSE....13b..22V}, scipy \citep{2007CSE.....9c..10O}, seaborn \citep{2020zndo...3629446W}, pandas \citep{2021zndo...5203279R}, h5py \citep{2016arXiv160804904D}.